 Parent support comes in many forms and is one reason why student achievement is so high in Weston.

 ) provides an important network of support for the district.
 The PTO produces the student directory and calendar, coordinates volunteers, sponsors educational speakers and programs, and publishes a weekly newsletter.

 ) is a subcommittee of the School Committee.
-It raises funds from parents and the community and gives grants to support programs and purchases to enrich the curriculum.
+WEEFC raises funds from parents and the community and provides grants to support programs and purchases to enrich the curriculum.

 , created in 1943, funds co-curricular and extra-curricular activities and college scholarships.

-In addition, Weston Friends of Music (WFOM) and the Community Alliance for Student Theater (CAST) are parent groups that support the activities of the Music Department and Theater.
+Weston Friends of Music (WFOM) and the Community Alliance for Student Theater (CAST) are parent groups that support the activities of the Music Department and Theater.